ddd0420/DP-Net/README.md

 The official implementation of "DP-Net: Dual prototype learning for semi-supervised medical image segmentation"

 ## Requirements
 This repository is based on PyTorch 2.1.1, CUDA 12.1 and Python 3.9.21.
+All experiments in our paper were conducted on an NVIDIA RTX 4090 GPU with an identical experimental setting.

 Install the main packages:
 ```angular2html